karthikkrishna611/UIClass-August-24-2016/README.md

 # UIClass-August-24-2016
-This git repo is created for demonstration of github training merge conflict. change the same line of code
+This git repo is created for demonstration of github training remote repo